-Identification of the officials authorized to 2400 Variations of Emergencies and Chain of Command 2401 Command Center Location 2402 Identification of the staff members assigned to Public Information/Media Notification Plan 2410 E. Procedures for annual multi-hazard school training forstaff and students, including the strategies for implementing training related to multi-hazards F. Procedures for the review and conduct of drills and other exercises to test components of the emergency response plan, including the use of tabletop exercises, in coordination with local arcounty emergency responders and preparedness officials Tabletop Exercises 2601
+Identification of the officials authorized to make decisions (Command) Coordination of Resources, Variations of Emergencies, and of Command Command Center Location Identification of the staff members assigned to provide assis during emergencies, district, building level Public Information/Media Notification Plan 2 4 0 0 Chain 2 4 0 1 2 4 0 2 stance - 2 4 0 6 E. Procedures for annual multi-hazard school training for staff and stincluding the strategies for implementing training related to multi-l • F. Procedures for the review and conduct of drills and other exercises to test components of the emergency response plan, in the use of tabletop exercises, in coordination with local and count emergency responders and preparedness officials Tabletop Exercises 2601